ELEVATE-Project/survey-project-creation-service/README.md

 done
 ```

-1.  **Download and execute main setup script:** Execute the following command in your terminal from the project directory.
+1.  **Download and execute main setup script:**
+    Execute the following command in your terminal from the project directory.

+    ```bash
-    `   curl -OJL https://github.com/ELEVATE-Project/survey-project-creation-service/raw/main/documentation/1.0.0/dockerized/scripts/mac-linux/setup_scp.sh && chmod +x setup_scp.sh && ./setup_scp.sh`
+    curl -OJL https://github.com/ELEVATE-Project/survey-project-creation-service/raw/readme/documentation/1.0.0/dockerized/scripts/mac-linux/setup_scp.sh && chmod +x setup_scp.sh && ./setup_scp.sh
+    ```

     > Note : The script will download all the essential files and launch the services in Docker.
 Once all services are successfully up and running, you can proceed to the next steps.

     **General Instructions :**

         1. All containers which are part of the docker-compose can be gracefully stopped by pressing Ctrl + c in the same terminal where the services are running.

         2. All docker containers can be stopped and removed by using below command.
             ```
             ./docker-compose-down.sh
             ```
         3. All services and dependencies can be started using below command.
             ```
              ./docker-compose-up.sh
             ```

     **Keep the current terminal session active, and kindly open a new terminal window within the survey-project-creation directory.**